-3.a.
-The agency has failed to prepare or revise the statement of estimated regulatory costs as required by paragraph (b); or

-(2) A statement of estimated regulatory costs shall include:

-(a) A good faith estimate of the number of individuals and entities likely to be required to comply with the rule, together with a general description of the types of individuals likely to be affected by the rule. (b) A good faith estimate of the cost to the agency, and to any other state and local government entities, of implementing and enforcing the proposed rule, and any anticipated effect on state or local revenues.

-(c) A good faith estimate of the transactional costs likely to be incurred by individuals and entities, including local government entities, required to comply with the requirements of the rule.
-As used in this paragraph, "transactional costs" are direct costs that are readily ascertainable based upon standard business practices, and include filing fees, the cost of obtaining a license, the cost of equipment required to be installed or used or procedures required to be employed in complying with the rule, additional operating costs incurred, and the cost of monitoring and reporting.

-(d) An analysis of the impact on small businesses as defined by s.
+- 3.a.
+The agency has failed to prepare or revise the statement of estimated regulatory costs as required by paragraph (b); or - b.
+The challenge is to the agency's rejection under paragraph (b) of a lower cost regulatory alternative submitted under paragraph (a). - (2) A statement of estimated regulatory costs shall include: - (a) A good faith estimate of the number of individuals and entities likely to be required to comply with the rule, together with a general description of the types of individuals likely to be affected by the rule. - (b) A good faith estimate of the cost to the agency, and to any other state and local government entities, of implementing and enforcing the proposed rule, and any anticipated effect on state or local revenues. - (c) A good faith estimate of the transactional costs likely to be incurred by individuals and entities, including local government entities, required to comply with the requirements of the rule.
+As used in this paragraph, "transactional costs" are direct costs that are readily ascertainable based upon standard business practices, and include filing fees, the cost of obtaining a license, the cost of equipment required to be installed or used or procedures required to be employed in complying with the rule, additional operating costs incurred, and the cost of monitoring and reporting. - (d) An analysis of the impact on small businesses as defined by s.
 288.703, and an analysis of the impact on small counties and small cities as defined by s.
-120.52.

-(e) Any additional information that the agency determines may be useful.

-(f) In the statement or revised statement, whichever applies, a description of any good faith written proposal submitted under paragraph (1)(a) and either a statement adopting the alternative or a statement of the reasons for rejecting the alternative in favor of the proposed rule.
+120.52. - (e) Any additional information that the agency determines may be useful. - (f) In the statement or revised statement, whichever applies, a description of any good faith written proposal submitted under paragraph (1)(a) and either a statement adopting the alternative or a statement of the reasons for rejecting the alternative in favor of the proposed rule.